-Please note that the three part budget defined below represents the same information just in a different format for the viewer.
+Please note that the three-part budget defined below represents the same information just in a different format for the viewer.

-- Supplement vs Supplant: When used in relation to Federal awards, a school district must utilize federal funds to supplement programs already in place.
-Federal funds are NOT to be used to supplant programs for school districts. - Supplies: Consumable materials used in the operation of the school district including food, textbooks, paper, pencils, office supplies, custodial supplies, material used in maintenance activities and computer software. - Support services: The personnel, activities, and programs which are necessary to enhance instruction.
+- > State School Tax Relief Program (STAR): Originally enacted as a state funded exemption from school property taxes for owner occupied, primary residences, as per NYSSBA.
+The program has two components: the enhanced program for income eligible senior citizens and the basic program for all other property owners.
+In 2016, the program transitioned from a state funded exemption to a personal income tax credit for all new applicants. - ➤ Supplement vs Supplant: When used in relation to Federal awards, a school district must utilize federal funds to supplement programs already in place.
+Federal funds are NOT to be used to supplant programs for school districts. - ➤ Supplies: Consumable materials used in the operation of the school district including food, textbooks, paper, pencils, office supplies, custodial supplies, material used in maintenance activities and computer software. - > Support services: The personnel, activities, and programs which are necessary to enhance instruction.
 These include attendance, guidance, and health programs; library personnel and services; special education services; professional development programs; transportation; administration; buildings and grounds operations; and security.
-Related services such as speech, ot/pt, counseling, behavioral intervention and AIS are mandated by Federal and State law. - Tax base: Assessed value of local real estate that a school district may tax for yearly operational monies. - Tax certiorari: Property owners in New York State are eligible for formal review of their assessment as either small claims assessment review or tax certiorari proceedings.
-Tax Certiorari cases have several steps that need to be followed and cannot be completed without the assistance of an attorney.
-Tax certiorari cases are heard by the State Supreme Court and decisions are final.
+Related services such as speech, OT/PT, counseling, behavioral intervention and AIS are mandated by Federal and State law.